-Vaginal estrogen comes in the form of a cream, a ring or tablet inserted into the vagina.
-Vaginal estrogen can also help with urinary symptoms like bladder infections, and frequency of urination, but does not reduce accidents or the feeling of urgency.
-Providing estrogen just to the vagina does not seem to lead to increased risk of cancer to the inner uterine lining (endometrial cancer) in the same way that the oral estrogen therapy can.
+Vaginal estrogen can also help to reduce a host of unpleasant, urinary symptoms associated with menopause like bladder infections, frequency of urination, and impotence.
+However, it is not useful in preventing accidents or the feeling of urgency.
+Providing estrogen just to the vagina does not seem to lead to an increased risk of cancer to the inner uterine lining (endometrial cancer) in the same way that oral estrogen therapy can.

 Ironically, your preferred form of sexual arousal may help with vaginal symptoms as it increases pelvic blood flow.
 Some people find they end up enjoying their sex life more after menopause.
-Without periods or pregnancy risks, and because many people no longer have children at home, they are free to be more spontaneous!
+Without periods or worries of pregnancy, many people no longer have kids at home and are free to be more spontaneous!

 This post was authored by Oriana Shaw, medical student at the University of Alberta.
 The post was reviewed by Yuliya Koledenko, MD, CCFP, BSc, Stephanie Liu, MD, MSc, CCFP, BHSc and Erin Manchuk, BScPharm, BCGP.